abhilashKaturu/myProfile/movieStars/readMe.md

-- IMDb movie database was used to get information about the Movies (the full database is too big to be stored in GitHub so a smaller version of it has been stored for demonstration purposes in the /small folder.
+- IMDb movie database was used to get information about the Movies (the full database is too big to be stored in GitHub so a smaller version of it has been stored for demonstration purposes in the /small folder)
 - Breadth-First search algorithm was implemented